sadeg-2/Prayer-App/Tech.md

 - `utility.js` the functionality logic

 ## Requirements
+    0. for testing usage use interface and mapping to can get data
     1. drop down list to choose continent that will have a fix content
         - hint how we can use it in the url
         | Continent   | URL parameter |